-We decided to do an inclusive insight about gun ownership procedure here in Kenya and other factors that may lead to revocation of your license.
+This article highlights about gun ownership in Kenya and factors that may lead to revocation of your license.

 First, handguns in Kenya are legally sold between Ksh100,000 – Ksh300,000 while shotguns can cost you from Ksh 160,000 – Ksh350,000…quite an amount there.

 But for one to own a gun, he/she must:

 - Be well trained in handling firearms